Solitude is a lost art

 Humans have long stigmatized solitude.
 It has been considered an inconvenience, something to avoid, a punishment, a realm of loners.
-Today, I want to rediscover the lost art of solitude, and challenge you to begin to practice this discipline in your life because it is the secret to reconnect with God, yourself and others.
+Today, I want to rediscover the lost art of solitude, and challenge you to begin practicing this discipline in your life because it is the secret to reconnecting with God, yourself, and others.

 The truth about solitude

-We cannot confuse loneliness with solitude because there are two completely different experiences.
-So, the first thing I want to do is to clarify the contrast between loneliness and solitude.
+We cannot confuse loneliness with solitude because these are two completely different experiences.
+So, the first thing I want to do is to clarify the difference between loneliness and solitude.

 Solitude is the state of being alone without experiencing loneliness (Gotesky).
 It is a positive and constructive state of engagement with oneself.
-Solitude is desirable, a state of being alone where you provide yourself with wonderful and enough company.
+Solitude is desirable, a state of being alone where you provide yourself with enough wonderful company.

-In solitude we can find that place, time and inspiration that allow us to get away from all the day by day rush and that allows us to reconnect with God.
+In solitude, we can find the place, time, and inspiration that allows us to get away from the day-to-day rush and that allows us to reconnect with God.

 Would you like to learn more about how solitude can help you reconnect with God?
-Do you know any story in the Bible about people who in solitude had a close encounter with God?
+Do you know any Bible stories about people who had a close encounter with God in solitude?
 Share your answers with us in the comments section.
 God bless you.